How to Host a Kid-Friendly Gingerbread Decorating Party

 A few months ago my camera that I saved three years to buy for myself met an untimely accident.
 It still works, but some of the features such as zoom do not and when taking a picture, there is a long delay.

 It’s better, prettier, and they also gave me multiple cool tools to go with it.
 I was flabbergasted.
-I couldn’t believe they did this for me.
+Could you even believe they did this for me?
 I was so touched, I had to put it away so I wouldn’t cry.
-I hate crying in public.
+Because I hate crying in public.
 Anyway, I am super excited about it.
 I named her Lynda after my hero Wonder Woman.
 Here’s a picture of her, she’s amazing…

 Do you have any gingerbread memories to share?
 I’d LOVE to hear them!